 For many salespeople, role-playing is not top-priority.
 We've already established that the best athletes (even actors and musicians) practice—role play—constantly to improve their performance.
 Why shouldn't a sales team?

 As managers, we're often frustrated by a salesperson, team, or project when they fail to make progress.
 We try motivation techniques and other solutions, but they never seem to work.
 When it reaches this point, summon a team meeting and role play.
 Give your team the opportunity to see what it will take in a regular needs analysis or presentation, so that they are ready for the game and progress more in the future.

 2. In-Field Coaching

 When that opportunity comes, and it's game day, you need to be in the field with your team.
 It's very hard to coach from the locker room.

-If you do these two things, your players (salespeople) will get better.
-They may not be Tom Brady, but they will be a lot better than before.
+If you do these two things, your salespeople productivity and performance will increase.
 What will you do this week to help your salespeople get better?